What’s the Cheapest Way To Move? A Guide for Thrifty Moving

 - Plan out driving routes, hotel stays, and other stops to find the cheapest options

 Your other option is to hire moving help.
-But surely you’re thinking: How does hiring people help me save money?
-For one thing, it’s a lot cheaper to hire loading and unloading help when you’re doing the driving compared to hiring a moving company to do it all for you.
-This is known in the biz as a “hybrid” move — a blend of DIY and a full-service move.
-Essentially, you’re doing the driving, but you also pay for a bit of help on the side to load and unload your stuff.
+You might already be thinking: How does hiring people help me save money?
+For one thing, it’s a lot cheaper to hire loading and unloading help when you’re driving than to hire a moving company to do it all for you.
+This is known as a “hybrid” move — a blend of DIY and a full-service move.
+Essentially, you handle the driving or arranging a container (like PODS) but pay for help to load and unload your stuff.

-Paying for moving help not only spares your back, but can help you save on your truck or trailer rental.
-By using their expert packing skills, moving helpers can help you fit more stuff into the space than you could — all while securing your items so nothing gets damaged or breaks during the drive.
+Paying for moving help not only spares your back but can help you save on your truck or trailer rental.
+By using their expert packing skills, movers can help you fit more stuff into the space than you could on your own, all while securing your items so nothing gets damaged or breaks during the drive.
 It may be well worth dishing out an extra couple hundred to hire help if you can rent a smaller moving truck and protect your possessions.

 Hiring moving help is best if you: